LiamYoungRWO/JH-Engineering-Jagiellonian-MedTech/README.md

 Current medical models in many flagship texts for post graduate studies are outdated in terms of dynamic imagry in line with current technological standards:

-> Syntek Block Health offers a dynamic and improved visual discriptor of medical models, along with interactive features that enhance user experience and retiention of subject matter.&#x20;
+> Medmodel offers a dynamic and improved visual discriptor of medical models, along with interactive features that enhance user experience and retiention of subject matter.&#x20;
 >
 > With Loom, you can record your camera, microphone, and desktop simultaneously.
 Your video is then instantly available to share through Loom's patented technology.
 >